Table of Contents

 Blood leaking out of a blood vessel.
-Blood clots can form when blood leaks out of a blood vessel, and can be very beneficial because the clot helps stop further bleeding at the site of injury.
-A few examples of how bleeding is controlled by the body's clotting mechanism are:
+Blood clots can form when blood leaks out of a blood vessel, and this process can be very beneficial because the clot helps stop further bleeding at the site of injury.
+A few examples of how bleeding is controlled by the body's clotting mechanism are

 Blood clots causing other medical problems.Sometimes, normal blood clotting can cause medical problems because of its location.
-For example, blood the urine may occur from any of a variety of reasons (such as infection, trauma, or tumor), and clots may form and prevent the bladder from emptying, causing urinary retention.
+For example, blood in the urine may occur from any of a variety of reasons (such as infection, trauma, or tumor/cancer), and clots may form over the urethra, the tube that empties the bladder, preventing the bladder from emptying, causing urinary retention.

 Clot formation in the uterus may cause pain when the clots are passed through the cervix and can lead to vaginal bleeding, either as part of menstruation or as abnormal vaginal bleeding (menorrhagia, dysmenorrhea).
 Continue Reading

 Antithrombotic Therapy and Prevention of Thrombosis, 9th ed: American College of Chest Physicians Evidence-Based Clinical Practice Guidelines.
 Chest.
 2012;141(2_suppl):